What is Brand Equity?

 Brand awareness is a key component of Brand equity.
 When a customer is able to identify a brand and can associate it with a product or service, it is referred to as brand awareness.
 This is the first stage of building brand equity as the consumers have to be first familiar with the brand before the brand can start building value.

-For example, companies such as Nike, Coca-Cola, BMW, etc., have build brand awareness to the extent that people can immediately identify the brand just by seeing their logo.
+For example, companies such as Nike, Coca-Cola, BMW, etc., have built brand awareness to the extent that people can immediately identify the brand just by seeing their logo.

 2. Brand Association